Existence and uniqueness of dynamic evolutions for a one-dimensional debonding model with damping: Evolution of the debonding front

 where, given a set $E$, we denoted by $\chi_E$ the indicator function of $E$.
 For a reason that will be clear later we prefer to introduce the auxiliary function $\lambda$, defined as the inverse of the map $t\mapsto t{-}\ell(t)$ (see also~\cite{DMLazNar16}, Theorem~3.5).
 We notice that $\lambda$ is absolutely continuous by \eqref{ellemin} and Corollary \ref{absinv}, while in the simpler case in which there exists $\delta_T\in(0,1)$ such that $0\le \dot\ell(t)\le1-\delta_T$ for a.e. $t\in[0,T]$, $\lambda$ is Lipschitz and $1\le\dot\lambda(y)\le\frac{1}{\delta_T}$ for a.e. $y\in[-\ell_0,\lambda^{{-}1}(T)]$.
 We then consider the equivalent fixed point problem for the pair $(v,\lambda)$; exploiting \eqref{ellepunto} it takes the form:

 where we define for a.e. $y\in[-\ell_0,\lambda^{{-}1}(T)]$

 and where we denoted by $\ell_\lambda$ simply the function $\ell$, stressing the fact that it depends on $\lambda$ via the formula $\ell_\lambda(t)=t-\lambda^{-1}(t)$.
-As in Section~\ref{sec1}, we solve this last problem showing that a suitable operator is a contraction.
-We reason as follows: for $T>0$ and $Y\in(0,\ell_0)$ we consider the sets (see Figure~\ref{FigQ})
+As in Section~\ref{sec1}, we solve problem \eqref{fixedv} showing that a suitable operator is a contraction.
+We argue as follows: for $T>0$ and $Y\in(0,\ell_0)$ we consider the sets (see Figure~\ref{FigQ})

 Moreover for $M>0$ and denoting by $I_Y$ the closed interval $[{-}\ell_0,{-}\ell_0{+}Y]$ we introduce the spaces

 Let us define $\mc X:=\mc X_1\times \mc B_2$ and consider the operators:

 We then define